tytydraco/yessleep/out/Graywater_Part_1.md

 Ryan opened the driver side door, and sat down.
 He held out a drink to me.

 “He lives!”
 He cackled.
 “You conked out man.
 I got you something, it’s almost your turn to drive.”
-He held out a bright red energy drink.
 I gladly accepted it; those days I survived solely on caffeine.
 I looked at the clock.
 12:30.
 “Dude you look like you’re gonna hurl.
 You alright?”
 No, I had never been more not alright but I couldn’t bring myself to tell him that.

 “Yeah, yeah.
 Just anxious.
 I’m ready to get Luke the fuck out of Graywater.”
 I was only half lying.
 Wiping the sweat from my face, I cracked open the can and took a deep swig.
 “I’m good to switch out if you want to get some rest.”